stravos97/kube-mediabox/README.md

 # Kube-Mediabox: Your Personal Media Server on Kubernetes

-Welcome to Kube-Mediabox, a comprehensive solution for running your personal media server on Kubernetes.
-This project is a fork of [shapetheLOLa/kube-mediabox](https://github.com/shapetheLOLa/kube-mediabox), enhanced with updated chart versions, improved configurations, and expanded documentation.
-The original project provided the foundation for deploying media services on Kubernetes, and this fork builds upon that work with additional features and refinements.
+Welcome to Kube-Mediabox, a comprehensive solution for running your personal media server on Kubernetes using Longhorn distributed storage.
+This project is a fork of [shapetheLOLa/kube-mediabox](https://github.com/shapetheLOLa/kube-mediabox), enhanced with updated chart versions, improved configurations, and a robust distributed storage architecture.
+While the original project provided the foundation for deploying media services on Kubernetes, this fork standardizes on Longhorn for reliable storage management and adds several key improvements.

-## Project Origins and Enhancements
+## Project Architecture

+Kube-Mediabox combines popular media services with Longhorn's distributed storage system to create a reliable and scalable media server.
+The architecture ensures your media files and service configurations are safely replicated across your cluster, providing both redundancy and ease of management.

 This fork builds upon the original work by shapetheLOLa, adding several improvements:

 1. Updated Helm chart versions and dependencies for all services
 2. Enhanced service configurations, particularly for ingress
 3. Changed service types to LoadBalancer for improved accessibility
+4. Standardized on Longhorn for reliable distributed storage
-4. Expanded documentation and architecture diagrams
+5. Expanded documentation and architecture diagrams
-5. Additional deployment options including Longhorn storage support

 ## How It Works